eProsima Integration Service

 WebSocket System Handle

 New System Handles for additional protocols can be easily created, automatically allowing communication of the new protocol with the middlewares that are already supported.
-Detailed information on how to create a System Handle can be found in the System Handle user manual of this documentation.

 The plugin-based framework is specially advantageous when it comes to integrating a new component into a complex system where the rest of sub-systems use incompatible protocols.
 Indeed, once all protocols of interest are communicated with the core, each via a dedicated System Handle, the integration happens straightforwardly.
 The great advantage of using Integration Service is that it relies on centralization rather than on the creation of dedicated bridges for each pair of components.
 For a system made of N components, this means that the number of new software parts to add grows as N rather than N².